cty20010831/Stop_Signal_Model_Fitting/README.md

-    ├── BEESTS/               # a GUI software for model fitting on stop signal task ├── data_for_paper/       # real data for model fitting ├── model_fitting/        # hierarchical and individual level model fitting ├── simulation/           # (forward) simulator of stop signal test ├── .gitignore
+    ├── BEESTS/               # a GUI software for model fitting on stop signal task ├── data_for_paper/       # real data for model fitting ├── model_fitting/        # hierarchical and individual level model fitting ├── progress_report/      # progress reports for this project ├── simulation/           # (forward) simulator of stop signal test ├── .gitignore
     ├── README.md